Salouo/reflective-actions-decision-assistant/README.md

+# 🤖 Ambiguous-Command Robot Assistant

+*A lightweight toolkit for teaching a home robot to infer “thoughtful” actions from ambiguous user commands with LLMs / VLMs.*

+---

-# Introduction
+## Introduction

-This study focus on developing a robot which can handle ambiguous user's command.
-In the previous experiment, we are experimenting with a method that leverages the powerful reasoning capabilities of LLMs to predict appropriate actions based on given actions.
+This project aims to develop a support robot that can understand **ambiguous** user commands and proactively perform helpful actions.
+Our current method leverages the reasoning power of Large Language Models (LLMs) and Vision-Language Models (VLMs) to predict the best actions in a living-room scenario.

-The system prompt is shown as followings:
+The **system prompt** guiding the model is shown below:

 ```text
 You are an assistant that, based on the user’s situation in the living room, comes up with thoughtful actions for a support robot to perform.